Artur-T-Malas/book-notes/README.md

 - Alter `user_book_notes` to contain rating/note creation and modification dates
 - Automatically add creation and modification dates to newly added book ratings and notes
 - Show the users' rated books in the appropriate section
+- Add links back to main page and "Cancel" buttons to book adding and rating subpages
+- Create a DbService method to get a book by its id